The Romantic Disease: An Artistic Investigation of Tuberculosis from Anna Dumitriu on Vimeo.

 Normal Flora: Bioart Responses to Modernising Medical Microbiology from Anna Dumitriu on Vimeo.

-She is also co-chair of the Alan Turing Centenary Arts and Culture Subcommittee, and artist partner with Waag Society on the ICT & Art Connect Project.
-She was winner of the 2012 Society for Applied Microbiology Communication Award and her major new Wellcome Trust supported exhibition “The Romantic Disease: An Artistic Investigation of Tuberculosis” opened in London in January - March 2014 and is now touring internationally.
+She was winner of the 2012 Society for Applied Microbiology Communication Award.
+Her major Wellcome Trust funded project “The Romantic Disease: An Artistic Investigation of Tuberculosis" is now touring internationally.